 “It opens your mind up to everything you can do with it,” Paulsen said.
 “I’d really like to take this technology off the pedestal and say, ‘This is a normal manufacturing process,’ just like anything else.”

 Copyrights and 3D printing

-As 3D printers proliferate, the means of easily reproducing protected intellectual property does as well.
-Roy Kaufman, managing director of business development and government relations at Copyright Clearance Center, is a copyright and patents attorney by training, and he warned that the manufacturing industry could be approaching its “Napster moment.”
-By that, he meant the experience of the entertainment industry when music and movies could be quickly reproduced and pirated on the internet.
+As 3D printers proliferate, so do the means of easily reproducing protected intellectual property.
+Roy Kaufman, managing director of business development and government relations at Copyright Clearance Center, warns that the manufacturing industry could be approaching its “Napster moment.”
+By that, he means the experience of the entertainment industry when music and movies could be quickly reproduced and pirated online.

 That moment could be coming quickly, Kaufman said, or it might not come at all.
 However, the mere fact that 3D printers are becoming more widespread makes it a plausible scenario that requires appropriate strategic planning.
-Kaufman suggested insulating your company by guaranteeing your supply chain and the quality of product that goes along with it.
+Kaufman suggested insulating your company by guaranteeing your supply chain and the quality of your products.

-“[The consumer] might pay a premium for the assurances of the supply chain," he said, "but they want to know that it’s not just a matter of what [the product] looks like but that it’s right.
+“[The consumer] might pay a premium for the assurances of the supply chain,” Kaufman added, “but they want to know that it’s not just a matter of what [the product] looks like but that it’s right.
 Testing and certification will become more important.”